MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To view your app in Outlook on the web:

 1. Navigate to [Outlook on the web](https://outlook.office.com) and sign in using your dev tenant account.
 1. Select the ellipses (**...**) on the side bar.
-Your sideloaded app title will appear among your installed apps.
+Your sideloaded app title appears among your installed apps.
 1. Select your app icon to launch and preview your app running in Outlook on the web.

     :::image type="content" source="images/outlook-web-more-apps.png" alt-text="Click on the ellipses ('More apps') option on the side bar of outlook.com to see your installed personal tabs":::